PicsArt/cppbind/docs/03_get_started/06_templates.rst

    :start-after: [example]
    :end-before: [example]

 We specified three possible values for template parameter ``T`` which means there can be three specializations of ``Stack`` (``cppbind::example::Stack<cppbind::example::Task>``, ``cppbind::example::Stack<cppbind::example::Project>``, ``cppbind::example::Stack<cppbind::example::Number<int>>``).
 CppBind will generate a new class for each of this specializations.

 Note that we have specified ``name`` property for ``cppbind::example::Project`` and ``cppbind::example::Number<int>``.
 This property is used as a type name postfix in target language, i.e.
 ``StackPrj`` will be generated for ``cppbind::example::Stack<cppbind::example::Project>`` and ``StackNumInt`` for ``cppbind::example::Stack<cppbind::example::Number<int>>``.

-For ``cppbind::example::Task`` we have not specified property ``name`` which means its name in target language will be used as a postfix, i.e.
-``StackPyTask`` will be generated for Python and ``StackTask`` for other languages.
+For ``cppbind::example::Task``, we have not specified the property ``name``, which means its name in the target language is used as a postfix, i.e., ``StackPyTask`` is generated for Python and ``StackTask`` for other languages.

-Now let's see what usages we can have for our example Stack.
+Now let's see the usages of our example, Stack.
 Here is the source code:

 .. literalinclude:: /../examples/primitives/cxx/templates/stack_usage.hpp
     :language: cpp
     :start-after: [example]
     :end-before: [example]

-Here we have four methods taking ``Stack`` as an argument and returning its first element.
+Here we have four methods to take ``Stack`` as an argument and return its first element.
-The first three methods are supported by CppBind but you cannot generate bindings for the fourth.
+CppBind supports the first three methods, but you cannot generate bindings for the fourth.
-To generate bindings for a function taking template arguments you need to specify their full type names.
+To generate bindings for a function taking template arguments, you must specify their full type names.
 The fourth one does not meet this requirement.

 .. note::
-    CppBind supports types inherited from a specialized template e.g. ``class TaskList : public Stack<Task>``.
+    CppBind supports types inherited from a specialized template, e.g., ``class TaskList: public Stack<Task>``.
-    And to generate bindings for a type inherited from a template(has CppBind API) you must specify base type's full name e.g. ``class TaskList<T> : public cppbind::example::Stack<T>``.
+    And to generate bindings for a type inherited from a template(has CppBind API), you must specify the base type's full name, e.g.,`` class TaskList<T>: public cppbind::example::Stack<T>``.

 .. collapse:: Generated bindings